amasotti/wikivoyage-nastoshka-bot/README.md

     - `--target-page`: the page where the template is located and where the sorting will be applied
     - `--target-template`: the name of the template to be sorted

+### Utilities
+*because I'm lazy...*

+- `get-coordinates`: Retrieves the coordinates of a place from Wikidata and prints them in a format ready to be pasted in a listing template.
+This script needs (to be improved and...) two additional params:
+    - `--target-entity`: the name of the entity to be searched on Wikidata (e.g. Q123456)

 ## Usage

 1. Clone the repo